You can use shared tokens to share OpenSearch dashboards and visualizations with stakeholders who don’t have access to your Logz.io account.

 Open the dashboard you would like to share.
 When you share a dashboard, you can decide whether to share the dashboard with a relative or fixed timeframe.

 Snapshot - Converts the time selection to absolute dates.
-Your recipients will view the exact same data that you are viewing right now.
+Your recipients will view the same data you are viewing now.
 For example, if you send out a snapshot when viewing the dashboard for the last 24 hours, your recipients will receive the dashboard with a fixed date range selection.

 Of course, this type of permalink is short lived, as it depends on your log retention policy.
 Once the logs are too old, they will no longer feed the dashboard and your recipients won’t have anything to see.